 - How was it supplied?

-Supply of drug of dependence to a child is a very serious offence that will normally mean that you will serve a prison term if you are found guilty.
+Supply of drug of dependence to a child (s71B of Drugs, Poisons and Controlled Substances Act 1981) is a very serious offence that will normally mean that you will serve a prison term if you are found guilty.
 It carries a maximum penalty of 1,600 penalty units (fine) or level 3 imprisonment (20 years maximum), or both.
-This is generally heard in the County Court.

 The reason why it is considered to be such a serious offence is because there are children involved.